-Training in sociocracy often focuses on circle meetings because (1) they are unique to sociocracy and (2) sociocracy is often presented in workshops to people with diverse roles in a variety of organizations.
+Training in sociocracy often focuses on circle meetings because (1) they are unique to sociocracy and (2) sociocracy is often presented in workshops to people with diverse roles in a variety of The Delibrative Democracy Consortium (DDC)u is an alliance o...
+More.
 This makes discussions of operations difficult.
 Work-specific examples that everyone in the room understands are hard to craft.
 Thus the focus drifts to process instead of the accomplishment of the circle’s aim.

 Circle Meetings Are Not the Aim

 Sociocracy is an elegant method of organizing work, not meetings.
 There are many, many methods for organizing excellent meetings.
 All can be used in circle meetings if they allow consent decision-making.
 The aim of a circle meeting is not following a process; it is what you do when you walk out the door.

 The meeting process is designed to facilitate making policy decisions.
 A good policy decision will enable the circle to accomplish its work more effectively, more energetically, and more harmoniously.